ShyShys/healer-resources/scholar resource text/openers.md

 ## :small_blue_diamond **refreshing dot at the end of chain:**

 With the changes to raid buffs becoming at least 20 seconds, clipping your dot at the end of buffs become a slight lost for scholars and then after just one additional buff window that clip becomes a gain.
 For a group with at least one additonal raid buffs than scholar this becomes a gain overall for the party.
-Below is a small calculator that can show you gain over time. <link here>
+Below is a small calculator that can show you gain over time. <https://docs.google.com/spreadsheets/d/1x9JygMth9UN2nfGiSOAUWSvGtVoBOy7ooKKFSZXyBVI/edit?usp=sharing> make sure you file > make a copy so you can edit the blue section.

 ## :small_blue_diamond **prepull broil timing:**